Tutorial 1: A Platform workflow

 In the workflow editor, click the Open on Platform icon to open the app in the Platform workflow editor.

-In the Platform workflow editor, click Run (top left of the workflow editor).
+In the Platform workflow editor, click Run (top right of the workflow editor).
 This prepares a task to run the workflow, but, despite the name, doesn’t actually run it.
 A draft task is created, and shows an error for the #input_fastq parameter.
 This simply means you must supply a value for this parameter before you can run the task.

 On the Platform, click Select Files, then select the two files you copied to the project just now, merged-tumor.converted.pe_1.fastq and merged-tumor.converted.pe_2.fastq.
 Click Save.
 You have now supplied two files to feed into the workflow’s input.

 Click Run.
 The task should take around 3-5 minutes to run.
 You will receive an email when it completes.

 Step 10: View the workflow results

 When you receive the notification email, click the link in the email to view the results.
 You should see that the task was successful and that two output files merged-tumor.converted.pe_1_fastqc.zip and merged-tumor.converted.pe_2_fastqc.zip were created.

 These files contain information about the quality of the paired end read input files.
 In workflow editor tutorial 2, we will create a workflow that also includes a step to convert these zip files into a format that can be viewed on the Platform.